SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 ## Nous n'avons pas attrapp&eacute; le poisson d'avril!

 <img src="{{ site.baseurl }}/images/2021-04-01-foolishness-poisson.jpg" width="400" height="400" alt="Attrapons le poisson d'avril?
 Mais, non!" title="Attrapons le poisson d'avril?
 Mais, non!" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Honest, this is not an April Fool's joke.
-Not even of the delicious French variety which always involve fish for some reason.
+Not even of the delicious French variety (which always involve fish, for some reason).

-In the last 12 months, I've gotten 2 shingles vaccine doses, 1 flu vaccine, and now another booster (the 4th COVID-19 vaccination), for a total of 7.
+In the last 12 months, I've gotten 2 shingles vaccine doses, 1 flu vaccine dose, and now another COVID-19 booster (the 4th COVID-19 vaccination), for a total of 7.
 That's a _lot_ of vaccinations.
 I've really been making my immune system pay its rent, but now I can stand in the shadow of its protection.

-And that's A Good Thing.
+And that's _A Good Thing._

 Here's the story of the latest COVID-19 vaccine booster, and how I decided to offer up my personal deltoid to be injected (but not